danicc097/numerical-analysis/Convex-Optimization-Course.md

 \end{gathered}
 $$

-and all these functions have to be convex, i.e.
+and all these functions and its constraints have to be convex, i.e.

 $$
 \begin{gathered}